7Block Labs

 Bottom line for decision‑makers

-• Design to GENIUS (U.S.) and MiCA (EU) now; your auditors, banks, and card partners already are. (lw.com)
+• Get ahead by designing with GENIUS (U.S.) and MiCA (EU) in mind now; your auditors, banks, and card partners are already on it.
+You can check out more about this here.

 Sources and further reading

-Disclaimer: This post is for general information only and does not constitute legal or financial advice.
-Always consult counsel regarding GENIUS Act, MiCA, FATF Travel Rule, and local regulations before launching or integrating stablecoins.
+Disclaimer: This post is just for general info and shouldn’t be taken as legal or financial advice.
+Always chat with a lawyer about the GENIUS Act, MiCA, FATF Travel Rule, and any local regulations before you decide to launch or integrate stablecoins.

 Like what you're reading?
 Let's build together.